fail0verflow/hbc/README.md

 meticulously re-typing the whole story in different words, with different names for the characters, while preserving the entirety of the plot.
 Unfortunately for shagkur and the other libogc authors, this is still plagiarism and copyright infringement.
 It doesn't matter that they didn't literally Ctrl-C and Ctrl-V the entirety of RTEMS.
 The end result is, very clearly, still plagiarized.
+(The author of the above blog post is wrong about the language translation example; a 1:1 translation of a project into another programming language would absolutely be considered a derivative work, just like a translation of a novel into another human language would be.
+Otherwise what libogc did with Nintendo SDK code would be legal and non-infringing, since it is a manual translation from assembly to C. It is widely understood and accepted in the development community that this kind of action does not erase copyright and creates a derivative work.)

 Feel free to check out another example:
 [this RTEMS function](https://github.com/atgreen/RTEMS/blob/2f200c7e642c214accb7cc6bd7f0f1784deec833/c/src/exec/score/src/thread.c#L1141)